GaetanLepage/phd-manuscript/_misc/template/_index.typ

   } else {
     it => it
   }
-  show link: set text(blue) if highlight-external-links
+  show link: set text(dark-orange-uga) if highlight-external-links

   // Show a small maroon circle next to external links.
   //show link: it => {